jkhambay/assignment-graduate-credit/readme.md

 4. Update connect string in app.js
 5. Pug template engine

 Express generator can be used.
-Starter code is available at: https://github.com/jkhambay/assignment-graduate-credit-jkhambay
+Starter code is available at: https://github.com/jkhambay/assignment-graduate-credit-jkhambay and the practice code is at https://github.com/jkhambay/assignment-graduate-credit-jkhambay/blob/master/controllers/addressbookController.js

 The starter code provides the following completed files:
 1.	app.js